danielschepisi/Portfolio/README.md

 - Tipsy
     - Divides a (dinner) bill between the chosen number of people.

+WEB DEV

+- This includes code from a web dev course that I was doing

 OBJ - C

 - Card Matching Game:
     - No surprises here, it’s a card matching game
 - Bouncing Ball
     - Just an animation using SpriteKit
 - Collions
     - More animations
 - Geo Fence
     - Uses CLLocationManager
 - Social Media Options
     - Uses SLComposeViewController
 - Third CoreData
     - Uses CoreData